Sustainable Wine Tour of Oregon’s Tualatin Valley

 Enjoy dinner and a pint—or tasting tray—of craft brews at Ridgewalker Brewing Company.
 Ridgewalker’s Pacific Northwest-style beers are brewed on site.
 India Pale Ale (IPA), American brown ale, American amber/red ale, and American stout provide a great introduction to Oregon craft beer.

-Enjoy breakfast at Kafé, the newest and most buzz-worthy coffee shop to open in Tualatin Valley.
+Enjoy breakfast at Kafé, a new and buzz-worthy coffee shop that recently opened in Tualatin Valley.
 Here, all of the premium coffees are made using fair-trade, shade grown beans from Thailand.
 Kafé also offers tea drinks not available elsewhere in the region–anchan, which naturally turns blue when brewed.
 For breakfast, hit up the toast bar, which features honey butter, as well as a Greek toast with watermelon relish.
 (Kafé also has pastries, cheesecake and other treats.)

 Next, go wine tasting at Montinore Estate (Demeter-certified biodynamic and organic), the largest producer of biodynamic wines in the U.S. This organic and biodynamic vineyard and winery, located outside of Forest Grove, holds high standards in sustainable agriculture and careful craftsmanship and is committed to creating balanced wines that are true to the vineyard’s characteristics.